Bloc/portfolio-kami/_portfolio/realtalk.md

 ## Problem

 The application had to be built using a provided repo that already included common application files, configuration files, and a NodeJS server file.
-My job requirement was that I needed to meet at least fulfill a set of user stories.
+My job requirement was that I needed fulfill a set of user stories.
 These included having a list of available chat rooms, being able to create chat rooms, being able to see a list of messages in each chat room, being able to set a username and display it in chat rooms, and lastly to be able to send messages associated with a username in a chat room.
-The goal was to be able to fulfill these user stories while building a single page application.
+The goal was to be able to fulfill these user stories while building a single page application(SPA).

 ## Solution